 At the conclusion of each subjects HSC assessment program, Irrawang High School will submit a school-based assessment mark to NESA for each student.
-The mark will be based on student performance in the tasks in Irrawang High School's assessment program.
+The mark will be based on a student's performance in the tasks in Irrawang High School's assessment program.
 The assessment mark submitted by Irrawang High School is adjusted (moderated) by NESA to produce the assessment mark that appears on individual student HSC results.
 The purpose of moderation is to place the assessment marks awarded by all schools in each course on the same scale.
-Irrawang High Schools course assessment marks are adjusted based on the performance of the Irrawang High School students in the HSC examination.
+Irrawang High School students in the HSC examination.
 The rank order of students as submitted by the school is not changed.

 The moderation of assessment marks by NESA is a statistical procedure that adjusts the assessment marks a school has awarded to its students for a course by using the examination marks awarded to those students.
-For each course the procedure adjusts the mean of the school assessments to be equal to the mean of the examination marks obtained by the group.
+For each course, the procedure adjusts the mean of the school assessments to be equal to the mean of the examination marks obtained by the group.
 It also sets the top school assessment mark to be equal to the top examination mark and sets the bottom assessment mark to be equal to (or close to) the bottom examination mark.
 All other assessment marks are adjusted accordingly.
-In performing this adjustment the general shape of the distribution of assessment marks submitted by a school is maintained.
-As a result all assessment marks are converted into the same 'currency' as the examination marks.
-These school based marks are not released as they still need to be put through a further adjustment.
+In performing this adjustment, the general shape of the distribution of assessment marks submitted by a school is maintained.
+As a result, all assessment marks are converted into the same 'currency' as the examination mark.
+These school-based marks are not released as they still need to be put through a further adjustment.